-- · Evaluation will be based on the applicant's master's thesis review, an oral presentation on their research plan, and an oral examination. - 'The applicant's research skills and knowledge of disability sciences are assessed by the entrance examination.
-The entrance examination will be held in January to February.
+- Evaluation will be based on the score of the English external examination, the master's thesis review, and an oral presentation on their research plan and oral presentation. - Through the entrance examination, the applicant's English proficiency and research skills related to disability sciences will be reviewed.